jplahn/haskell-book/functions/currying.md

 ```
 `funcOne` is the result of partially applying `func`, since we only gave it a single argument.
 Our new function, `funcOne`, takes the second argument of our pair, which completes the function definition of `func`, allowing us to return the result.
 If our function takes n arguments, we could partially apply our function n - 1 times until we finally return the result.

 In the above example, it's important to remember that the -> operator is right associative, whereas function application is left associative.
-This means that `func` actually as a function definition that looks like:
+This means that `func` actually has a function definition that looks like:

 ```haskell
 func :: a -> (b -> b)
 ```
 This means that `func` takes a single argument (the first element of the pair) and returns a function that takes an element and returns it.
 This is why, when you perform our most recent computation in `ghci`, you don't get 1 as a result instead of 4.

+It is important to remember that *all functions in Haskell are curried*, even if they don't seem like they are.
+Put another way, all functions in Haskell take just a single argument.